SValentin101/Qt-Client-Interface/README.md

 When we are finished with the modifications or creations of clients we can export the information of our table (File -> Save File) as a csv file.

-/////	///// 	///// 	/////
+//
 Qt Creator 4.11 (Community).

 Qt is a cross-platform application development framework for desktop, embedded and mobile.
 Supported Platforms include Linux, OS X, Windows, VxWorks, QNX, Android, iOS, OS and others.
 Qt is not a programming language on its own.
 It is a framework written in C++.
 A preprocessor, the MOC (Meta-Object Compiler), is used to extend the C++ language with features like signals and slots.

 Link: https://www.qt.io/

-/////	///// 	///// 	/////
+//

-The main source code can be located in the files of name: mainwindow.txt
+The main source code can be located in the file of name: mainwindow.txt

 In the folder I have also included a csv file called "MOCK_DATA.csv" that contais 1000 clients with all their data for it's use through the program and visualization.
-That data was randomly generated using a realistic data generator that can be found here: https://mockaroo.com/
+That data was randomly generated using a realistic data generator that can be found here: https://mockaroo.com/.

 The EASY_DATA file is just a .csv file that contains between 3-5 clients, put there just in case that importing 1000 clients would obscure things.